fredserva/birdskitchen/README.md

 **Love Birds Kitchen?
 Give this repo a star :star:**
 ## Website
 <a href="https://tenbirds.online/birdskitchen/">https://tenbirds.online/birdskitchen/</a>
-## &nbsp;
+##
 I wanted to learn something new...

-So, I decided to take a crack at learning React and building an application that I found deeply missing in Linux: a Desktop Recipe Manager (I know there is some, but they don't match my needs...)
+So, I decided to take a crack at learning React and building an application that I found deeply missing in Linux: a Desktop Recipe Manager (I know there are some, but they don't match my needs...)

 I you want to contribute, please send me a mail or a pidgeon :grin: